SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/AppearTV_X20_Platform.md

 # AppearTV X20 Platform

 The AppearTV X20 Platform connector can be used to configure and display information from an AppearTV X Platform Chassis.
-This includes both X20 as well as X10 chassis versions.
+This includes both X20 & X10 chassis versions.
 It allows manual creation of DVEs for **IP Switch**, **Dual IP**, **SDI IO, Encoder, Decoder, Transcoder, DVB**, and **Descrambler** cards connected to the slots of the device (see "Exported Connectors" table below).

 The connector uses an **HTTP** connection.
 This connection uses the MMI, IpGateway, XGER, ASI, and SDI APIs to retrieve information and to configure the device.
 The information transfer is performed using JSON.